At an early age, Anoush Baghdassarian learned that as a descendant of survivors of the Armenian genocide, she was part of the “Forgotten.”

-Through the network of Senior Fellows, Anoush has reached out and received advice on law school applications and learned more about specific programs from Fellows who have taken part in them.
+Through the network of Senior Fellows, Anoush has reached out and received advice on law school applications and learned more about specific programs from Fellows who have taken part in them, as well as shared her own volunteer opportunities with Senior Fellows.
 She hopes that one day we will live in a world without divisive social identities, which could bring us closer together and away from the worst of modern atrocities.

 More from Anoush Baghdassarian

 Anoush Baghdassarian receives the 2022 Andrew L. Kaufman Pro Bono Award

 Graduating with an unprecedented 4,000 pro bono hours during her time at Harvard Law School, Senior Fellow Anoush Baghdassarian is the recipient of the 2022 Andrew L. Kaufman Pro Bono Award.

 Senior Fellow moderates panel on tools to combat the discrimination of Artsakh's Armenian population

 Senior Fellow Anoush Baghdassarian is moderating a panel on international tools and treaties to stop hate speech, violence, and discrimination against Artsakh's Armenians.

 Senior Fellow Anoush Baghdassarian's article "The History Behind the Violence in Nagorno-Karabakh" has been published to Lawfare, a blog dedicated to national security issues.

 Thank you to our 2020 US Review and Admissions Committees

 As every year, Humanity in Action received many applications for our Fellowships in Europe and Atlanta this year.
 We are so grateful to the dedicated Senior Fellows and friends who volunteered their time and energy in reading and reviewing applications.